-Staff or faculty report perceived dangerous situations to Campus Security who respond immediately.
-Using two-way radios, Security notifies the Manager of Operations and Director of Facilities for response and on-the-go briefing of the concern.
-The Director and Manager assess the situation and determine the level of concern or threat and notify the College President and respective Division Dean who in turn notified key staff in the Division/building.
-If the situation represents an immediate threat to health and safety, Campus Security is directed to contact law enforcement.
-If the situation is controlled by the presence of Campus Security, then any individual is escorted by Security to the Director of Student Affairs for discipline.
+Staff or faculty report perceived dangerous situations to Campus Police and Safety who respond immediately.
+Using two-way radios, campus police officers and/or security personnel will notify the Chief of Police for further direction on incident management.
+The Chief of Police will assess the situation and determine the level of concern or threat and notify the College President and respective Division Dean who in turn notified key staff in the Division/building.
+If the situation represents an immediate threat to health and safety, Campus Police and Safety is directed to take the immediate action necessary to protect life and property and activate mutual aid as needed.